conradhuebler/curcuma/README.md

 - Compiling and linking automatically, set **COMPILE_XTB** to true ( with -DCOMPILE_XTB=true or via ccmake).
 XTB will be compiled with the c++ and fortran compiler in the path (using the blas and lapack libraries in the path as well).
 The xtb program is then quite slow.
 - Linking curcuma to the official library (get if from the xtb github page).
 Set **LINK_XTB** to true and define the path to **XTB_DIR** where the libxtb.so has been placed.
 As the xtb source has been obtained already, no additional header file is needed.
 However, curcuma has to be compiled with an intel compiler.

-- Only xtb GFN2 can be used as method right now.
+Using xtb calculation in curcuma can be controlled for now as follows:
+- Add **-gfn 1** to run GFN1 calculation, **-gfn 66** to run GFN-FF calculation.
 - xtb calculation may be thread-safe now, so parallel optimisation after docking are possible now.
 However, the variable **OMP_NUM_THREADS** should be set to 1.
+Add **-thread 12** to run optimisation after docking with 12 threads.
+GFN FF calculation will surely fail, might be due to the topo file.

 ## Compiling
 To compile Curcuma you will need [CMake](https://cmake.org/download/) 3.15 or newer and a C++17-capable compiler, both gcc and icc (quite recent version) work.